SmalsResearch/NominatimWrapper/README.md

 ### Light version

 Based on "alpine" instead of Centos.
 Might be more difficult to build/use.
-Building time is much longer (many libraries have to be compiled), but image size is smaller (~6 GB vd 6.3 GB).
+Building time is much longer (many libraries have to be compiled), but image size is smaller (~6 GB vs 6.3 GB).

 `docker-compose -f docker-compose_alp.yml build`

 ## Run

-Below, "nominatim_wrapper" is the name of our the docker image, "nomin_wrapper", the name of the container
+Below, "nominatim_wrapper" is the name of our the docker image, "nomin_wrapper", the name of the container.

+Nominatim IP can be get by running :

+`docker inspect nominatim |grep \"IPAd`

 - To keep the default parameters:   `docker run -d  --name nomin_wrapper nominatim_wrapper`
 - To change the default parameters: